vippsas/vipps-woocommerce/readme.txt

 == Changelog ==

 = 2018.12.xx version 1.1.9 =
-* Error in WC_Logger usage fixed (thanks to (Thanks to Espen Espelund @netthandelsgruppen.no for the report)
+* Error in WC_Logger usage fixed (thanks to (Thanks to Espen Espelund @netthandelsgruppen.no for the report as well as the rest of the issues covered in this update)
-* Improved logging in general (again thanks to E. Espelund)
+* Improved logging in general (Thanks to patch from E. Espelund)
-* Fix 404 response on certain pages (again thanks to the above)
+* Fix 404 response on certain pages
 * Added code to try to reduce impact of race conditions on persistent object caches
+* Moved shipping-update into critical section in callback handler

 = 2018.12.11 version 1.1.8 =
 * Fix bug in express checkout for logged-in customers